 - Window (Always check for lead paint before using) or picture frame with glass insert.

 - Clear acrylic sealer

-- Acrylic paint in the colors you want to use (these will be used for the background) I used 2 different brands including this brand of acrylic paint.
+- Acrylic paint in the colors you want to use (these will be used for the stained glass background.)

 - Black acrylic paint (you need black for your silhouette) it doesn’t matter what finish you use (matte vs. satin) because it is getting mixed into the glue.

 - Clear school glue